CamCove-Crichton/Whiskey-d_Away/README.md

 ### Resolved Bugs

 - After updating my tours model, I found the category was not displaying in my tour_detail template, and realsised it was because it now was a many to many field, which meant it has the potential for more than one value, and so had to loop through the tour.tour_category field to display each category the tour has been assigned to
+- Had an issue with trying to get the sort selector working with the javascript, but it kept throwing an error, and I realised that because I was splitting the name where there was an underscore, it was actually splitting the name for the field name from the model so it could not recognise it, so after splitting the anems, I joined the filed name part into the variable for sort, and it fixed the issue

 ### Validator Testing